-The computers which use Stack based CPU Organization are based on a data structure called stack.
-Stack is a list of data words.
+The computers which use Stack-based CPU Organization are based on a data structure called stack.
+The stack is a list of data words.
 It uses Last In First Out (LIFO) access method which is the most popular access method in most of the CPU.
-A register is used to store the address of the top most element of the stack which is known as Stack pointer (SP).
+A register is used to store the address of the topmost element of the stack which is known as Stack pointer (SP).
 In this organisation, ALU operations are performed on stack data.
 It means both the operands are always required on the stack.
 After manipulation, the result is placed in the stack.

 The main two operations that are performed on the operators of the stack are Push and Pop.
 These two operations are performed from one end only.

 This operation results in inserting one operand at the top of the stack and it decrease the stack pointer register.
 The format of the PUSH instruction is:

 It inserts the data word at specified address to the top of the stack.
 It can be implemented as:

 //decrement SP by 1 SP <-- SP - 1 //store the content of specified memory address //into SP; i.e, at top of stack SP <-- (memory address)

 This operation results in deleting one operand from the top of the stack and it increase the stack pointer register.
 The format of the POP instruction is:

 It deletes the data word at the top of the stack to the specified address.
 It can be implemented as:

 //transfer the content of SP (i.e, at top most data) //into specified memory location (memory address) <-- SP //increment SP by 1 SP <-- SP + 1

 Operation type instruction does not need the address field in this CPU organization.
 This is because the operation is performed on the two operands that are on the top of the stack.
 For example: